 EXERCISE.
 The body must be challenged but intelligently.
 This includes our approach to breathing exercises.

 PREVENTION OF INFECTION.
-Allergies and bad air need be protected against.
-Lung bugs need be curtailed.
+Allergies and bad air need to be protected against.
+Lung bugs need to be curtailed.

 INTERNAL CLEANSING.
 In addition to killing bad lung bacteria one must remove the debris that invites them to proliferate.